Denver and Rio Grande Western Railroad Depot (Grand Junction, Colorado): Location

 The town of Grand Junction was founded on September 26, 1881, by the Grand Junction Town Company.
 The founder of the town, George A. Crawford, was a Civil War veteran and President of the Grand Junction Town Company.
 He was accompanied by William McGinley, J. Clayton Nichols, and four unidentified companions.
 By 1882, the settlement had expanded into a much larger town.
 The town had become known for its agriculture, trade, mining, and as a stop for stagecoaches.
-The community leaders broke a deal with the Denver & Rio Grande Western Railroad to bring their western route through the town.
+The community leaders brokered a deal with the Denver & Rio Grande Western Railroad to bring their western route through the town.
 The first train arrived at Grand Junction on November 22, 1882, cementing the town's place as a major settlement on the Colorado Western Slope.

 History

 Construction

 Prior to the construction of the station, there had been a number of different smaller stations and repair yards built with simple-log structures.
 By 1905, the town of Grand Junction had grown to approximately 7,000 inhabitants.
 This led to the decision to build a new station, much larger and more ornate than any before it.
 Construction efforts began on the station on April 6, 1905.
 The design of the depot was that of Henry John Schlacks, an architect from Chicago known later in life for designing churches, on behalf of the Denver & Rio Grande Western Railroad and the William Simpson Construction Company of Denver, Colorado.